ULHPC/tutorials/beginners/README.md

 * It allocates exclusive or non-exclusive access to the resources (compute nodes) to users during a limited amount of time so that they can perform they work
 * It provides a framework for starting, executing and monitoring work
 * It arbitrates contention for resources by managing a queue of pending work.
-* it permits to schedule jobs for users on the cluster resource
+* It permits to schedule jobs for users on the cluster resource

 There are two types of jobs:

-  * _interactive_: you get a shell on the first reserve node
+  * _interactive_: you get a shell on the first reserved node
   * _passive_: classical batch job where the script passed as argument to `sbatch` is executed

 We will now see the basic commands of Slurm.